TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

-Fig.~\ref{fig:qualitative_youcook} shows example results of dense video captioning in the zero-shot setting on a YouCook2~\cite{zhou2018towards} video.
+\textbf{Dense Video Captioning Results.} Fig.~\ref{fig:qualitative_youcook} shows example results in the zero-shot setting on a YouCook2~\cite{zhou2018towards} video.
 TimeChat~\cite{ren2024timechat} fails to predict any correct timestamps and tends to hallucinate.
-LongVLM~\cite{weng2024longvlm} predicts some timestamps correctly and generates more accurate captions, although it still hallucinates objects not present in the video and produces inaccurate/repeated captions.
-In contrast, TemporalVLM produces considerably more accurate timestamps and captions.
-Also, it is the only model that provides captions till the end of the video, showing the effectiveness of the model for long video understanding.
+LongVLM~\cite{weng2024longvlm} yields better results but still hallucinates objects not present in the video and produces inaccurate captions.
+In contrast, TemporalVLM produces much more accurate timestamps and captions.
+Also, it is the only model that provides captions till the end of the video, showing the effectiveness for long video understanding.